Gifts That Pay You Income

 Payments for LifeLearn more about the many benefits of a charitable gift annuity in our FREE guide Strengthen Your Future With a Charitable Gift Annuity.View My Guide

 There's a way for you to support The Pennsylvania State University and feel confident that you have dependable income in your retirement years.
 You can do this with a charitable gift annuity.

 This type of donation can provide you with regular payments and allow us to enrich the educational experience of future Penn State students.
-You can also receive a variety of tax benefits, including a federal income tax charitable deduction.
+You can also qualify for a variety of tax benefits, including a federal income tax charitable deduction when you itemize.

 Learn more by viewing our Charitable Gift Annuity fact sheet.